palermog/Data-Analysis-Project-Template/README.md

 ## Getting Started

-1. Click the green "Use this template" in the upper-right-hand corner of the screen, and select "Create a new repository."
+1. Click the green "Use this template" button in the upper-right-hand corner of the screen.
+From there, select "Create a new repository."
 Give it a good descriptive name for your project.

-2. Clone your new repository to your local computer that has R and Studio installed.
+2. Clone your new repository to your computer that has R and Studio installed.
 You can do this in a number of ways:

   - Using the [command line](https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github)
   - From within RStudio, by selecting the "Version Control" option when Creating a New Project, and then "Clone a project from a Git repository"